jarviscanada/jarvis_data_eng_GozdeArslan/linux_sql/README.md

   Add this line in the file

   ``` * * * * * bash /<file Path>/host_usage.sh localhost 5432 host_agent postgres postgrepasword > /tmp/host_usage.log ```

+## Implementation

+The project is implemented by using the technologies mentioned above(Docker, Postgres, IDE, Bash scripts, git).
+It will be using Jarvis Remote Desktop to run our project.
+The Bash scripts will create a Docker container instance that will also pull the Postgres database.
+Along with this, the docker will be created a project data volume that will allow us to persist data from the container.
+To persist data we will be querying the hardware information by using bash scripts.
+SQL scripts will create tables to hold values that are queried by the bash scripts.
+After storing data,  it will be extracting information from the database that will help the LCA team for analysis.

 ## Architecture and Design